xuenanni/big-data-spring2018/week-03/WS02_pandas_intro.md

 df['date'].head
 ```

 Once we've created a new column, we can create another column which uses an internal calendar to determine which day a given calendar date lands on.
 The one quirk here is that, by convention, the `weekday` function returns a numeric value according to a week that runs from 0 to 6 where 0 is Monday.
-Our 0 hour is midnight on Sunday, so we'll need to make our weekday number match our `hours` column.
+Our 0 hour is on Sunday, so we'll need to make our weekday number match our `hours` column.
 We do this using the `.apply() method`.

 ```python
 df['weekday'] = df['date_new'].apply(lambda x: x.weekday() + 1)